-Our audit scope included all components.
+Our audit scope included all significant components which were performed to component materiality.
 Our audit work therefore covered 100% of group revenue, group profit and total group assets and liabilities.
-It was performed to the materiality levels set out below for the Group and Parent Company, with component materiality adopted for audits of non-UK subsidiaries conducted by component auditors.
-The audits of Bigblu Norge AS and SkyMesh Pty Ltd (and its directly held subsidiaries) were performed by component auditors in accordance with our group audit instructions.
+It was performed to the materiality levels set out below.
+The audits of Brdy AS and SkyMesh Pty Ltd (and its directly held subsidiaries) were performed by component auditors in accordance with our group audit instructions.
 BBB Ausco Limited and BBB Norco Limited are dormant entities and were audited in accordance with group materiality as set out below.